Avnerus/ma_thesis/thesis.md

 Two components are active on the client interfaces outside of the web-component framework and make use of the API gateway service:

-1. **Speech client** : Uses the ms-speak route to utter a sentence.
-The speech client attempts to speak in a gender neutral voice by selecting a female-based text-to-speech model and then decreasing the pitch of the result using the Tone.js library^[https://tonejs.github.io/].
+1. **Speech client**: Uses the ms-speak route to utter a sentence.
+The speech client attempts to speak in a gender-neutral voice by selecting a female-based text-to-speech model and then decreasing the pitch of the result using the Tone.js library^[https://tonejs.github.io/].
-2. **Speech recorder** : Records audio from the Janus stream using the MediaRecorder interface^[https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder] and sends the buffer to the transcribe route.
+2. **Speech recorder**: Records audio from the Janus stream using the MediaRecorder interface^[https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder] and sends the buffer to the transcribe route.

 ## Admin web client
 An admin web client was developed for testing and management of HITODAMA's functions.
-At the time of development, web components were not at the front of the research and therefore it was created only with simple Javascript objects and JQuery UI manipulation. [@Tbl:admin-client] describers the admin client's features, numbered and shown on [@fig:admin-client].
+At the time of development, web components were not at the front of the research, and therefore it was created only with simple Javascript objects and JQuery UI manipulation. [@Tbl:admin-client] describers the admin client's features, numbered and shown on [@fig:admin-client].

 ![Admin web client panels.](images/admin-client.png){#fig:admin-client width=100%}